Raynos/pd/docs/styleGuide.md

 	// Function Expression
 	// Never use non-anonymous function expressions
 	// Always favour function declarations.
-	// Only exception is the desire to have a single anonymous function in
+	// A exception is the desire to have a single anonymous function in
 	// global scope

 	(function _yourSingleGlobalAnonymousFunctionClosure () {
 		/* code */
-	})
+	}())

 	// Another exception is NFE on an object literal